Thursday of Week 5 of Easter – First Reading

 God, who knows the human heart, testified to them [the Gentiles] by giving them the Holy Spirit, just as he did to us.

-Then, says Peter, it is only provoking God’s anger:
+Then, says Peter, isn’t it only provoking God’s anger to place:

 The ‘yoke’ here is the Mosaic law.
 Paul writes in his letter to the Galatians: